 Myth: ED is a normal part of growing older.

 Truth: Erectile dysfunction is more common in older men, but this condition should be monitored closely in men of every age.
 As mentioned earlier, ED can be a sign of more serious medical conditions.
 It is not unusual for older men to have a harder time getting aroused, but talk with your doctor if your ED continues to be a problem.
-Your doctor may prescribe medications like Viagra or Cialis to improve your sex life.
+Your doctor may prescribe medications like Viagra (sildenafil) or Cialis (tadalafil) to improve your sex life.
 If these drugs do not help, more tests may be necessary.